Photo by WikiMedia Commons, CC by 3.0

 Hosted in Spain, the 1982 World Cup saw the number of participants in the tournament increased from 16 to 24, allowing more participants from the African and Asian Federations.
 This meant that Algeria, Cameroon, Honduras, and New Zealand all qualified for the first time – but it was Kuwait that really stood out.

-With a population of just 1.5 million, Kuwait managed to build a national team that not only qualified for their first World Cup ahead of nations like China, South Korea, and Australia, but also won the Asian Cup in 1980 and the biannual Arabian Gulf Cup 7 times between 1970 and 1990.
+With a population of just 1.5 million, Kuwait managed to build a national team that not only qualified for their first World Cup ahead of nations like China, South Korea, and Australia, but also won the Asian Cup in 1980 and the biannual Arabian Gulf Cup seven times between 1970 and 1990.

 They gave a decent account of themselves, earning a point against Czechoslovakia and going down 1-0 to an England side containing Peter Shilton, Glenn Hoddle, and Trevor Francis – the first million-pound player the lone scorer – but, after exiting at the group stage in 1982, they have so far never managed to qualify for a second tournament appearance.
-After being placed under FIFA sanctions in the early 2000s, they’re now seeing the first green shoots of recovery and may well return to the global stage in the near future.

 4. Northern Ireland (1.4 Million in 1958): Irish Join the Party